jeremyong/gal/docs/index.md

 `+` | \(a + b\) | Multivector sum
 `-` | \(a + b\) | Multivector difference
 `scalar_product` | \(\langle ab\rangle_0\) | Scalar product

+> WARNING: Please *do* use parenthesis when using operators so as to avoid bugs associated with operator precedence.

 And the following table describes the unary operations